3 key takeaways

 If possible, you should try to relate your description of your ideal work environment to positive past experiences, using concrete examples from previous jobs.
 This will help clarify your answer while also making it more credible.

-Common mistakes to avoid when answering this question
+Common mistakes to avoid when answering about type of work environment

 Questions about the workplace environment can be tricky: You want to be honest about how you prefer to work, but you also want to avoid sending any red flags to your interviewer.